 - Keep a copy of the conference program, including the pages that indicate your presentation.

-- Contact Ms. Cynthia Young to make arrangements for her to assist you with the required paperwork for reimbursement purposes.
+- Contact Shannon Eades to make arrangements for her to assist you with the required paperwork for reimbursement purposes.

 I have not been enrolled in classes for awhile.
 How do I go about registering for classes now that I’m ready to restart my studies?